 Why you need your own Square Squad

-I've been reminded of the importance of a tribe.
-When we find those people who you can connect with and 'get you' it's a great feeling.
+I've been reminded of the importance of a crew.
+When we find those people who we can connect with and 'get you', it's a great feeling.
 Those people that are there for you no matter what.
-Who will tell you straight and have your back.
-There is a saying that you are the average of the 5 people you spend the most time with - what does your average look like?
+Who will tell you straight and have your back?
+There is a saying that you are the average of the five people you spend the most time with - what does your average look like?
 I started thinking about this a few weeks ago when I shared this with you.

 - Margaret Wheatley